DPDK/dpdk/doc/guides/nics/qede.rst

 ======================

-The QEDE poll mode driver library (**librte_pmd_qede**) implements support for **QLogic FastLinQ QL4xxxx 10G/25G/40G/50G/100G CNA** family of adapters as well as their virtual functions (VF) in SR-IOV context.
+The QEDE poll mode driver library (**librte_pmd_qede**) implements support for **QLogic FastLinQ QL4xxxx 10G/25G/40G/50G/100G Intelligent Ethernet Adapters (IEA) and Converged Network Adapters (CNA)** family of adapters as well as SR-IOV virtual functions (VF).
 It is supported on several standard Linux distros like RHEL7.x, SLES12.x and Ubuntu.
 It is compile-tested under FreeBSD OS.